jmcrego/MiNMT/README.md

-# Minimalistic NMT implementation using Transformer in Pytorch
+# Minimalistic NMT implementation using Transformer

+In Pytorch

 ## Clients